LANDIS-II-Foundation/Project-NC-Conservation-Global-Change/README.md

 <img src="./Images/Black white and red inset.jpg" width="60%" />

+### Github organization
+This repository contains the documents, installers, and model inputs for the North Carolina conservation and global change LANDIS-II project.
+It contains the following folders:

+#### Model inputs
+These are the primary inputs for running the LANDIS-II model for the central North Carolina landscape.
+LANDIS inputs include both maps and text files, dependent upon the extensions selected.

+####

 People:
 - Tina Mozelewski, North Carolina State University
 - Robert Scheller, North Carolina State University